TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Chaos.md

 <br />

-As we can see, a pdf is being created with pdfTeX, Version 3.14159265-2.6-1.40.19, but we don't know where it is stored.
+As we can see, a `pdf` is being created with `pdfTeX` Version 3.14159265-2.6-1.40.19, but we don't know where it is `stored`.

-To discover this, start making fuzzing to the url and we find more than one path:
+To discover this, start making `fuzzing` to the url and we find more than one path:

 <br />